Privacy Settings

 • License Plate Recognition (LPR): License plate recognition (LPR) is a video analytics technique that automatically reads and recognizes license plate numbers from vehicles within a video.
 This function is beneficial for traffic enforcement, parking management, and security applications.

-• Audio Analytics: Audio analytics involves analyzing and processing audio data within a video, such as speech recognition, sound classification, or speaker identification.
+• Audio Analytics: Audio analytics involves analyzing and processing audio data within a stored video, such as speech recognition, sound classification, or speaker identification.
 Another use case is security and surveillance, speech analytics or multimedia indexing.

 • Multi-camera Analytics: Multi-camera analytics integrates and analyzes data from multiple cameras simultaneously, allows for a more comprehensive understanding of events and behaviors.
 Usage areas can list as awareness on situation, forensic analysis, of smart city applications.